IENetworks-AI/ai-project-template/QUICK_DEPLOYMENT_GUIDE.md

 - Separate workflow files created
 - Enhanced error handling with retries

-✅ **Issue Resolved**: rsync command not found error was due to missing rsync on server
+✅ **Issue Resolved**: rsync command not found error was due to missing rsync on server and dpkg interruption
+- Added dpkg repair step to fix interrupted package installations
 - Added rsync installation step for the Oracle server
 - Enhanced apt lock handling on server
 - Added verification steps to ensure rsync is working on both runner and server